What to pack for Tahiti and Bora Bora ?

 Toiletry Bag and Essential Medications

-Basic care products can be expensive and not always available in Polynesia.
-Make sure you have everything you need.
+Basic care products can be expensive and not always easy to find in Polynesia.
+Bringing what you need in advance will save you time, money, and unnecessary stress during your trip.

 Electronic Equipment and Leisure

-To capture paradise landscapes, consider a waterproof model (or waterproof pouch), especially if you plan to explore lagoons or go snorkeling.
-Trust us, you’ll want to capture everything.
+To capture paradise landscapes, consider a waterproof camera or a smartphone with a waterproof case, especially if you plan to explore lagoons or go snorkeling.
+You’ll want to record every moment of this incredible scenery.

-Perfect for disconnecting.
-Whether on the beach, in a hamac, or on a rainy tropical day, a good book or e-reader is always appreciated.
-Bonus: it’s great on the plane too.
-By the way, you can check out our article What to Do in Tahiti When It Rains.
+Perfect for relaxing and disconnecting.
+Whether on the beach, in a hammock, or during a rainy tropical day, a good book or e-reader is always appreciated.
+It’s also great for the plane ride.

 Fill out our short form (4 questions, 1 minute) to help us understand your travel project!